Self-Care Skills to Manage Mental Health in Children

 ➢ Thoughts of self-harm or suicide

 Once symptoms are detected, the first step towards self-care is to seek professional treatment.
 Doctors and other mental health professionals can diagnose depression and similar mood disorders in order to facilitate the next best steps to recovery.
-Make use of mental health materials like downloadable discussion guides that can help direct you and your child through uncharted territories when it comes to a diagnosis.
+Make use of downloadable mental health materials that can help direct you and your child through uncharted territories when it comes to a diagnosis.

 For many doctors, medications are the first choice for treatment because of the high level of effectiveness.
 The most common type of antidepressant medication prescribed for children are selective serotonin reuptake inhibitors (SSRIs) which affect levels of serotonin in the brain.
 However, finding the right remedy of medications can be a time-consuming process.
 Talk to your child’s doctor about genetic testing that analyzes DNA to better understand which medication can be most effective based on your genetic makeup.